-Prerequisite: Beginning Art or approval of instructor Graduation: Fulfills Fine Arts or elective credit
+Prerequisite: Beginning Art or approval of instructor Fulfills Fine Arts or elective credit Graduation:

-College Prep: Fulfills VAPA ("f") requirement for UC/CSU Description: Intermediate Art is a standards-based course that builds on the concepts and skills learned in Beginning Art.
+Fulfills VAPA ("f") requirement for UC/CSU College Prep: Description: Intermediate Art is a standards-based course that builds on the concepts and skills learned in Beginning Art.
 Students continue to study the language of art and strong composition, explore a variety of drawing and painting techniques, begin to develop personal style and establish goals and create artwork that is meaningful and has purpose to them.
 Students will continue to interpret, analyze, and evaluate their artwork and leave the course with a portfolio of work.
-Intermediate art may be repeated for credit.